tomerm/MLClassification/TrainAndTest/README.md

-exCats | <list> / empty | List of categories, which should be excluded from training and testing. analysis | *yes*/no | Defines the need to show data set analysis. w2vLoad | *yes*/no | Defines if W2V model should be loaded.
+exCats | <list> / empty | List of categories, which should be excluded from training and testing. analysis | *yes*/no | Defines the need to show data set analysis. w2vLoad | *yes*/no | Defines if W2V model should be loaded. dataToks | yes/no | Defines if data should be preprocessed.

 _Note: If W2V model will not be loaded by _DataLoader_, it will be loaded and placed into the internal cache by first in the chain _Model_ process, which require word embedding._